-- Science kits making the most of the lesson - Looking at our Culturally Inclusive Responsiveness - A deeper focus on 'Teaching to the Northeast' in the first three years of schooling
+- Science kits making the most of the lessons - Looking at our Culturally Inclusive Responsiveness - A deeper focus on 'Teaching to the Northeast' in the first three years of schooling - Transition that is supportive to individual needs

 "To fear change is to fear being challenged.
 To fear being challenged is to fear growth and new possibilities."